openkruise/website/blog/en-us/blog3.md

 ![multi-cluster controller](/img/uniteddeployment-1.png)

-This makes it fairly easy to coordinate multiple subset rollout.
-For example, as illstrated in Figure 1, assuming UnitedDeployment manages three subsets and their replica numbers are 4, 2, 2 respectively, a rollout out controller can realize a canary release plan of upgrading 50% of Pods in each subset at a time by setting subset partitions to 2, 1, 1 respectively.
+This makes it fairly easy to coordinate multiple subsets rollout.
+For example, as illustrated in Figure 1, assuming UnitedDeployment manages three subsets and their replica numbers are 4, 2, 2 respectively, a rollout out controller can realize a canary release plan of upgrading 50% of Pods in each subset at a time by setting subset partitions to 2, 1, 1 respectively.